JSYoo5B-archive/os_concept_10th/Chapter 1. Introduction/HyejeeKim.md

 *

+---

-1.20 Consider an SMP system similar to the one shown in Figure 1.8.
-Illustrate with an example how data residing in memory could in fact have a different value in each of the local caches.
+**1.20 Consider an SMP system similar to the one shown in Figure 1.8.
+Illustrate with an example how data residing in memory could in fact have a different value in each of the local caches.**

+*

+---

-1.21 Discuss, with examples, how the problem of maintaining coherence of cached data manifests itself in the following processing environments:
+**1.21 Discuss, with examples, how the problem of maintaining coherence of cached data manifests itself in the following processing environments:**
-a.
-Single-processor systems
+**a.
+Single-processor systems**
-b.
-Multiprocessor systems
+**b.
+Multiprocessor systems**
-c.
-Distributed systems
+**c.
+Distributed systems**

+*

+---

-1.22 Describe a mechanism for enforcing memory protection in order to prevent a program from modifying the memory associated with other programs.
+**1.22 Describe a mechanism for enforcing memory protection in order to prevent a program from modifying the memory associated with other programs.**

+*

+---

-1.23 Which network configuration — LAN or WAN — would best suit the fol- lowing environments?
+**1.23 Which network configuration — LAN or WAN — would best suit the fol- lowing environments?**
-a.
-A campus student union
+**a.
+A campus student union**
-b.
-Several campus locations across a statewide university system
+**b.
+Several campus locations across a statewide university system** **c.
+A neighborhood**

-c.
-A neighborhood
+---

-1.24 Describe some of the challenges of designing operating systems for mobile devices compared with designing operating systems for tradi- tional PCs.
+**1.24 Describe some of the challenges of designing operating systems for mobile devices compared with designing operating systems for tradi- tional PCs.**

+---

-1.25 What are some advantages of peer-to-peer systems over client – server systems?
+**1.25 What are some advantages of peer-to-peer systems over client – server systems?**

+---

-1.26 Describe some distributed applications that would be appropriate for a peer-to-peer system.
+**1.26 Describe some distributed applications that would be appropriate for a peer-to-peer system.**

+---

-1.27 Identify several advantages and several disadvantages of open-source operating systems.
-Identify the types of people who would find each aspect to be an advantage or a disadvantage.
+**1.27 Identify several advantages and several disadvantages of open-source operating systems.
+Identify the types of people who would find each aspect to be an advantage or a disadvantage.**